Fictitious Name Research

 If the United States Federal & State trademark search is blocked with a conflict and/or similarity, TradeMark Express® will place a hold on the National common law search until the trademark search is found to be clear.
 If the conflict and/or similarity prove to be a problem, there is no point in continuing the National common law search.
 We have saved our clients millions of dollars by not doing extra research that is unneeded!

-In the event that there are legal questions concerning the availability of your trade name, TradeMark Express® provides trademark attorneys at no extra cost (or nominal charge, depending on the attorney) to help you decide if a conflict or similarity is too close or is not a legal problem.
+In the event that there are legal questions concerning the availability of your trade name, TradeMark Express® provides trademark attorneys at no extra cost to help you decide if a conflict or similarity is too close or is not a legal problem.

 Corporate research in only one State will unlikely find any legal trade name problems.
 In this way, it is like a county fictitious name search – extremely limited in that it will cover only other corporations and not any sole proprietorships or partnerships, plus it misses all the other trade name uses from outside the State you are incorporating in, maybe even from your own State!

 Is incorporating a name the same as filing for a trademark?